Mclmadden/CB68/January.md

 Installation successful, but ssh tunneling results in `channel 2: open failed: administratively prohibited: open failed` when trying to open browser to localhost.

 Returning same error when attempting to ssh into CARTA again...

+In the meantime, download FITS cube from ALMA Archive (CCH) to experiment with in Python.